Quantum Key Distribution

 Modulators and matching RF amplifiers for QKD

-Using an AWG, a first modulation block AM1 is used to generate short optical pulses.
+Using an Arbitrary Waveform Generator (AWG), a first modulation block AM1 is used to generate short optical pulses.
 Using Exail’s NIR-MX800, MXER1300 and MXER high contrast and wide bandwidth amplitude modulators, very short optical pulses width from 70 ps can be achieved at 850 nm, 1310 nm and 1550 nm respectively.
 The modulator is combined with the driver DR-VE-10-MO which can be set either as a limiting or linear amplifier for either square or gaussian pulse waveforms.
 Using Exail’s bias controller MBC-DG-LAB, a high pulse contrast stability is obtained for frequency repetition rates up to several GHz.

 Multi-level output driver DR-VE-10-MO versus electrical input level